I am a Professor of Finance at Copenhagen Business School (CBS).

 In my book, From Main Street to Wall Street, I examine the relation between the macroeconomy and financial markets.

-I chair the Council for Return Expectations, I am a member of the Board of Directors at Finansiel Stabilitet (the Danish Financial Resolution Authority), Advantage Investment Partners, Copenhagen Business School, and Grandhood, I am a member of the Systemic Risk Council on the Faroese Islands, and a member of the Advisory Board (Investments) of Forenet Kredit.
+I chair the Council for Return Expectations, I am a member of the Board of Directors at Finansiel Stabilitet (the Danish Financial Resolution Authority), Formuepleje, Advantage Investment Partners, and Copenhagen Business School.
 I am the Associate Dean and responsible for the CBS Executive MBA.
 I co-direct the Pension Research Center at CBS (PeRCent).

 In 2012-2013, I chaired the government-appointed committee that investigated the causes and consequences of the financial crisis in Denmark.
 In Denmark, the report is referred to as the “Rangvid-report”.